 Additionally

-, Fringe benefits like free medical insurance and housing allowance would make jobs in remote areas more attractive.
+, fringe benefits like free medical insurance and housing allowances would make jobs in remote venues more attractive.

 To conclude